demeter-run/.github/profile/README.md

 ## 🌐 Main Components

-- [operator](https://github.com/demeter-run/operator) - The operator in charge of managing k8s resources
+- [daemon](https://github.com/demeter-run/daemon) - The control plane that runs on each k8s cluster
-- [rpc](https://github.com/demeter-run/rpc) - The RPC server serving as gateway for external clients
 - [cli](https://github.com/demeter-run/cli) - The CLI for interacting with the system
 - [webui](https://github.com/demeter-run/webui) - The web-based UI for interacting with the system